loscrossos/core_visomaster/README.md

 **Automated Software development setup**

-If you want an automated, beginner friendly but efficient way to setup a software development environment for AI and Python, you can use my other project: CrossOS_Setup, which setups your Mac, Windows or Linux PC automatically to a full fledged AI Software Development station.
+If you want a fully free and open source, no strings attached, automated, beginner friendly but efficient way to setup a software development environment for AI and Python, you can use my other project: CrossOS_Setup, which setups your Mac, Windows or Linux PC automatically to a full fledged AI Software Development station.
 It includes a system checker to assess how well installed your current setup is, before you install anything:

 https://github.com/loscrossos/crossos_setup

 Thats what i use for all my development across all my systems.
-Its also fully free and open source.
-No strings attached!
+All my projects run out of the box if you PC is setup with it.

 ## Project Installation

-If you setup your development environment using my `Crossos_Setup` project, you can do this from a normal non-admin account (which you should actually be doing for your own security).
+If you setup your development environment using my `Crossos_Setup` project, you can do this from a normal non-admin account (which you should actually be doing anyway for your own security).

 Hint: "CrossOS" means the commands are valid on MacWinLin